No products in the cart.

 Collect 9 twigs of the same approximate length and width (you can usually break one larger stick into 2 or 3 smaller ones)

-You’ll also want 4 longer straight sticks to use along the edges of your menorah (a decorative touch, that also helps it keeps its shape and stand strong and sturdy).
+You’ll also want 4 longer straight sticks to use along the edges of your menorah (a decorative touch, that also helps it keep its shape, and stand strong and sturdy).
 I thought it would be especially engaging for kids if it formed a rainbow of colors, so we painted each stick, but they’d look equally beautiful left untouched.

 - Add paper flames to the top of each candle with glue